 There are many ways to handle HTTPS.
+An overview of the various techniques is described here.

-If SSL Inspector is installed and inspects a session, then it is fully decrypted to HTTP before Web Monitor processes the session.
+If SSL Inspector is installed and inspects a session, it is fully decrypted to HTTP before Web Monitor processes it.
 In this case HTTPS is treated identically to HTTP.
-If SSL Inspector is not installed or the session is not inspected, there are still several techniques to handle encrypted HTTP sessions.
+If SSL Inspector is not installed or the session is not inspected, several techniques still exist to handle encrypted HTTP sessions.